Furnace problems stink. Sometimes literally.

 6) Pet Odors

 If your home suddenly smells like animal urine or wet dog, you might have some pet waste or fur near your furnace registers (the vents in the floor).
-If you catch a strong animal stink every time your furnace kicks on, check for messes near these vents.
+If you catch a strong animal scent every time your HVAC system kicks on, check for messes near these vents.
 Cleaning it up should fix the problem!

 Related: Flu Symptoms that might actually be Carbon Monoxide Poisoning